Eko DisCo

-Eko Electricity Distribution Company Plc (EKEDC), commonly known as Eko DisCo, is one of Nigeria's eleven electricity distribution companies, serving parts of Lagos and Ogun States.
+Eko DisCo, also known as EKEDC or the Eko Electricity Distribution Company, is one of Nigeria's eleven electricity distribution companies, serving parts of Lagos and Ogun States.

 History

 EKEDC was founded after the unbundling of the Power Holding Company of Nigeria under the Electric Power Sector Reform Act and was privatized in November 2013 alongside other DisCos.
 Initially owned by West Power & Gas (WPG), in January 2025 Transgrid Enerco, a consortium of North‑South Power, Axxela, and Stanbic Infrastructure Growth Fund, signed an agreement to acquire a 60% stake in EKEDC.

 In mid-2024, the Federal Competition and Consumer Protection Commission warned EKEDC (along with Ikeja DisCo) to pause the replacement of Unistar prepaid meters amid compliance concerns.
 In July 2021, a consumer group sued EKEDC and Ikeja over estimated billing practices.

 In March 2025, it reported that Nigerian Army personnel assaulted staff and damaged equipment at its Badagry substation during a power upgrade.